Mrmachine3/mrmachine3.github.io/_posts/2018-12-22-Bash-Python-Jupyter-Notebooks.md

 ##### Bash Command
 ![Jupyter Bash Echo function](/images/jupyter/echo_bash.png)

 As you can tell, the first input command is a python built-in function that displays any text between the double quotation marks (" ").
 Similarly, the following command is another function called *echo*, which also displays any input that is contained within the double quotation marks (" ") to a standard output display.
-Notice that this command is prepended with an exlamation mark (!) to inform the kernel that the subsequent command is a bash command.
+Notice that this command is prepended with an exclamation mark (!) to inform the kernel that the subsequent command is a bash command.

 Let me preface the following explanations by saying that a unix/linux operating system treats all files and directories as files.
 Technically, a user's current directory (```.```) or parent directory (```..```) can be considered as files since they are located relative to a parent directory.
 This will hopefully make sense a bit further in this explanation when we reach the **File System Navigation** section below